ubiratansoares/kryptokarteira-mobile/README.md

 # Krypto Karteira Mobile

-> This is a practical project for an application to Android Software Engineer position at Stone Payments.
+> This is a practical project for an application to Android Software Engineer position.
 Check all details below

 ## Why